Pablo González Garza: Under Carranza

 Later on he was appointed chief of the Army of the Northeast in the government of Venustiano Carranza and in 1914 occupied Monterrey, Tampico and other places for him.
 González's occupation of Monterrey, along with the Battle of Zacatecas, was crucial in Huerta's defeat and subsequent decision to go into exile.
 At the same time, Álvaro Obregón was appointed to lead the Army of the Northwest, which was a position equivalent to that of González.
 Since Obregón viewed González as an incompetent general, this contributed to his resentment of Carranza which bore fruit later.

+On 29 November 1914, he briefly proclaimed himself President against Carranza and the acclaimed President Eulalio Gutiérrez.

 Against the Zapatistas

 He was also in charge of pacification of the Zapatista rebellion in Morelos during the fighting between Emiliano Zapata and Carranza, where he earned a reputation for brutality and ruthlessness.
 González's manifesto of July 19, 1916, explicitly stated that Morelos civilians, including women and children, who were perceived as supporters of Zapata, were going to be massacred (though officially counted among those who died in battle).
 In his pacification campaigns, González reinstitute the practice of Victoriano Huerta and Porfirio Diaz of shipping captured peasants to Yucatán for heavy forced labor.
 To combat González, Zapata provided arms to individual villages, even those not directly under his control, so they could form effective self-defense units.
 This policy eventually backfired on Zapata since after González left, villagers used the weapons against Zapatista foraging parties, which in turn led to numerous conflicts between the peasants and rebels.

 González was mostly successful in suppressing the rebellion in Morelos for a time, due to help from a turncoat Zapatista general, Sidronio Camacho (who had killed Zapata's brother, Eufemio Zapata), who provided him with crucial intelligence.
 After another revolt in Coahuila, led by Lucio Blanco, González was recalled.
 Zapata then reclaimed his home state.